latent-to/developer-docs/docs/research/synchronized-halving.md

 ### Transition approach

 Several implementation strategies could be considered:
-- **Immediate synchronization**: All existing subnets switch to the global halving schedule
+- **Immediate synchronization** (The authors' recommended course of action): All existing subnets switch to the global halving schedule.
+This levels the playing field and prevents gaming opportunities that could arise from grandfathering or opt-in approaches.
 - **Grandfathering**: Existing subnets continue on local schedules, new subnets use global schedule.
 One implication of this approach is that grandfathered subnets would reach their supply cap in ~10 years instead of ~60 years, while still benefiting from liquidity and liquidation advantages.
 - **Opt-in transition**: Subnet creators choose between current and synchronized models

 ### Governance considerations

-This change affects fundamental tokenomics and requires broad community consensus.
+The proposed change affects fundamental tokenomics and requires broad community consensus.
 The mathematical analysis provides objective evidence of the problems, but implementation decisions involve balancing current subnet owner interests against long-term network fairness and sustainability.

 ## 6) Conclusion

 Dynamic TAO represents a significant advancement over manual emission allocation through validator voting, introducing market-driven price discovery to subnet resource allocation.
 However, the current system's split halving schedules create unintended mathematical asymmetries that systematically disadvantage later subnet cohorts.

+The authors believe that this problem requires immediate scrutiny and open discussion from the Bittensor community, and that an adequate solution likely requires a change to the logic of Bittensor's emissions system.
+We believe that this type of decisions should be made with open discussion, and a solution chosen that has broad acceptance from the Bittensor community, and we hope this paper can serve those ends.

 **The core insight**: All four distortions—interval compression, liquidity disadvantages, root-share dynamics, and liquidation haircuts—stem from a single source: the timing mismatch between global TAO halvings and local ALPHA halvings.